 You can reduce your risk and delay some arthritis: Eat healthy, lose weight, and exercise.
 Knowing how to prevent arthritis helps you fend off the effects of aging.

 By simply changing a few lifestyle habits, you can greatly reduce your risk of getting arthritis.
-It’s really that simple.
+It’s really that simple, and easy to learn how to prevent arthritis.
 And if you already have arthritis, you can diminish the number of flair ups by making healthy lifestyle adjustments.

 Please note that some things are out of our control.
 Your age, family history, and gender play a major role in your health.
 Some forms of arthritis are heredity.
 More women than men get arthritis.
 And as we age, we are at increased risk of developing symptoms of arthritis.
 Yet knowing how to prevent arthritis can help you slow the aging process.